flythereddflagg/flythereddflagg.github.io/python_book/docs/25-Do-a-Project.md

 It is now time to put your new found skills to use!
 You have learned enough in Python to find out how to solve many of your own problems.
 Now your assignment is to integrate everything you have learned into a project.
 My only requirement is that the project must interact with a user and the user must have some measure of control over what happens in the program.
 There are two basic ways this can be done.
 The first is by using the `input` function as we have covered.
 Another way is to use `sys.argv` (i.e. the `argv` variable from the `sys` module).

 Before you get started, make sure you read the entirety of this lesson before deciding what to do.
-The next few sections are important concepts that will aid you as you synthesize your first fully featured program.
+The next few sections are important concepts that will aid you as you produce your first fully featured program.
 This section also has an appendix with a quick introduction to some minor things we have not yet covered that you may find useful.

 Have fun with this.
 Think about why you started this in the first place.
 This may not be a perfect program but it will be a great learning and growing experience for you as a programmer.
 Remember that the internet is your friend and 99% of questions you have can be found there.
 Good luck!